Elv13/quickviews_presentation/README.md

 * [ ] Support Qt::ItemNeverHasChildren Qt::InitialSortOrderRole Qt::SizeHintRole
 * [ ] For non-Cartesian models where QRectF is known, implement tiling.
+* [ ] Convert to Moore state machine and create a multi-thread pipeline
+    * It's unclear if it would actually be faster, more research is needed

 ---

 Status
 ======